brainsnorkel/sourdough/README.md

     * Choose one of these options:
       * Pretty easy mode: Flour your proofing basket with enough flour to make it non-stick
       * Slightly risky mode: Place teatowel in a bowl and use plenty of flour to make the teatowel non-stick
-      * Easy mode: In a bowl or proofing basket shape your baking paper so the loaf will rise in a circular shape on the middle of the baking paper.
+      * [Easy mode](https://twitter.com/csmagor/status/1253475454180143104?s=20): In a bowl or proofing basket shape your baking paper so the loaf will [rise in a circular shape on the middle of the baking paper](https://twitter.com/csmagor/status/1253473940271316994?s=20).
 The baking paper should be of sufficient length and positioned so you can hold the ends of the baking paper to carry your fully-proofed loaf in a baking paper sling to the surface it will be baked on.

   * [Dust the loaf with flour or semolina](https://twitter.com/SeamusBlackley/status/1135360486419996672?s=20)
-    * In a different large bowl, or by sprinkling over the loaf, coat your loaf in a light dusting of loose flour
+    * In a different large bowl, or by sprinkling over the loaf in the main bowl, coat your loaf all over in a light dusting of loose flour

   * Place the dusted dough gently in the proofing basket or bowl.
   * [Drape the dry tea towel or waxed paper to cover](https://twitter.com/SeamusBlackley/status/1135361685089210368?s=20).